aiidateam/aiida-core/docs/source/reference/command_line.rst

     Commands:
-      create   Write subsets of the provenance graph to a single file. import   Import data from an AiiDA archive file. inspect  Inspect contents of an archive without importing it. migrate  Migrate an export archive to a more recent format version.
+      create   Write subsets of the provenance graph to a single file. import   Import data from an AiiDA archive file. info     Summarise the contents of the archive. migrate  Migrate an export archive to a more recent format version. version  Print the current version of the archive schema.

 .. _reference:command-line:verdi-calcjob: